-“People often get tired at work and relax on holidays, but our mantra is opposite, we relax at home and explore while traveling.”
+“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

-Nitya’s 5 nights/ 6 days family trip to Sikkim and Darjeeling was a perfect mix of exploring the scenic nature of north-east, and a good learning for their family about the rich tibetan culture in India.
+Nitya’s 5 nights/ 6 days family trip to Sikkim and Darjeeling was a perfect mix of exploring the scenic nature of north-east and a good learning for their family about the rich Tibetan culture in India.

 Trip Cost: INR 88,000